21st C Disciples With a 1st C Faith

-On Becoming a 21st Century Influencer
+On Becoming a 21st Century Wallbuilder

-Psalm 19 speaks to this order: The heavens declare the glory of God.
+This psalm begins by speaking about the created order: The heavens declare the glory of God.
 The expanse shows his handiwork.
 Day after day they pour forth speech, and night after night they display knowledge. vs. 1-2

 There is no speech nor language, where their voice is not heard.
 Their voice has gone out through all the earth, their words to the end of the world. ca. 3-4

 You can travel anywhere you wish on the face of planet Earth, and the voice (קול kol) of creation is heard everywhere you go.
-The voices of the day-by-day and night-by-night revelation of God speak loudly and no one has an excuse for not hearing what they are saying. (see Roman 1:18 and following)
+The voices of the day-by-day and night-by-night revelation of God speak loudly and no one has an excuse for not hearing what they are saying. (see Romans 1:18 and following)

 For the invisible things of him since the creation of the world are clearly seen, being perceived through the things that are made, even his everlasting power and divinity; that they may be without excuse.
 Rom 1:20

 Declare is מספרים m’sopherim from the verb saphar.
 While the verb saphar means to count or tell, derived from the same root is sepher, a scroll or a book, along the same thought, a sopher is a scribe.
+Here in Psalm 19, the m’sopherim is the telling.
+The heavens are in a sense the scroll of God who wrote His glory in a physical way by speaking His Word into His creation.

 This is like the sopherim, the scribes of Israel who wrote His voice in another physical way using his verbal words.